 The main view in the Integrated Development Environment (IDE) is a Multiple Document Interface (MDI) environment.
-This provides an easy-to-use and customizable view; including the capability to hide, enlarge or overlap windows in order to optimize visibility.
+This provides an easy-to-use and customizable view, including the ability to hide, enlarge, or overlap windows in order to optimize visibility.

-The main view is saved when you exit the application.
+The main view is saved when you exit KAS IDE.
 This ensures that your workspace remains the same each time you open and use the KAS IDE.

-The KAS IDE main window contains the following items:
+The KAS IDE main window contains these items:

+2 Toolbars

+3Workspace

-- Menu bar (see call out 1) - Toolbar 2 A toolbar is a little bar with icons which is usually located under the menu bar of a window. - Workspace 3 which contains: - A specific area dedicated to displaying the workspace children windows 3a - Several toolboxes (3b) A toolbox is a child window that provides you with some functions to perform specific tasks. - Status bar at the bottom 4 displaying the current state of the target
+^{3a)} - This is a specific area used for the workspace children windows.

+(3b) - Several toolboxes A toolbox is a child window that provides you with some functions to perform specific tasks.
-5.1.1.1 About toolboxes

-The available toolboxes include:
+4 Status Bar - shows the current state of the target.

+6.1.2 Toolboxes

+These are the available toolboxes:

-- 5.1.2 Project Explorer
+- 6.1.3 Project Explorer

-- 5.1.3 Libraries
+- 6.1.4 Libraries

-- 5.1.4 Dictionary

-- 5.1.5 Information and Logs
+- 6.1.10 Information and Logs

-You can hide/show each toolbox and toolbar directly from the contextual menus in any title bar (i.e. menu, toolbar or toolboxes).
+Hide or show each toolbox and toolbar directly from the contextual menus in any title bar (e.g., menu, toolbar or toolboxes).

-5.1.2 Project Explorer
+6.1.3 Project Explorer

-The Project Explorer toolbox is a window that displays machine application information in a tree-structure representation.
-This window contains all the following items used to design, implement, test, and document the application.
+The Project Explorer toolbox is a window that displays machine application information in a treestructure representation.
+This window contains all the items used to design, implement, test, and document the application.